andreaslyn/verification-with-foundry/README.md

 # Rigorous Solidity Smart Contract Verification with Foundry

 The purpose of this repository is to document my process for rigorous Solidity smart contract verification using [Foundry Forge](https://book.getfoundry.sh/forge/tests).
+The process is inspired by my background as formal verification engineer and type theorist.
+The conclusion of the document explains why I refer to this process as "rigorous".

 I have used this process for verification of several real world smart contract protocols.
 I am documenting the process here, because it has been effective at identifying smart contract errors while being fast to implement.